codec8/Kontrol/README.md

 # Financial Calendar Tool

 A free, client-side financial planning tool that helps you match your paychecks to bills and expenses.
 All data is stored locally in your browser - no backend, no tracking, completely free.
+Visit [objectsofcreation.com](https://www.objectsofcreation.com/) to preview.

 ## Features